 Are there any countries the same size as Germany?

-In terms of total area, modern Germany is the 63rd largest country in the world.
-In Europe, Germany’s area size sits between Norway (148,729 square miles/385,207 square kilometers) and Finland (130,667 square miles/338,425 square kilometers).
+Regarding the total area, modern Germany is the 63rd largest country in the world.
+In Europe, Germany’s region is between Norway (148,729 square miles/385,207 square kilometers) and Finland (130,667 square miles/338,425 square kilometers).

-Compared to the world at large, Germany is right between Japan (145,937 square miles/377,976 square kilometers) and The Republic of the Congo (132,000 square miles/342,000 square kilometers)
+Compared to the world, Germany is right between Japan (145,937 square miles/377,976 square kilometers) and The Republic of the Congo (132,000 square miles/342,000 square kilometers).

 See Related: Best Websites to Book Cheap Flights and Hotels

 As of 2020, the Federal Republic of Germany is estimated to have a population of just over 83 million souls.
-Now that’s pretty impressive considering that the United States is almost 30 times the size of Germany but has a population of less than 332 million.
+Now that’s pretty impressive, considering that the United States is almost 30 times the size of Germany but has a population of less than 332 million.

-Say we condensed the US to the size of Germany and the population proportionate to that size too.
+Say we condensed the US to the size of Germany and the population proportionate to that size, too.

 See related: The German National Anthem: Das Deutschlandlied

 How well does Germany’s infrastructure cope with that many people?